TanStack/table/README.md

   - This array is used with plugin hooks like `useExpanded` and `useGroupBy` to compute expanded states for individual rows.
 - `subRows: Array<Row>`
   - If subRows were detect on the original data object, this will be an array of those materialized row objects.
+- `state: Object`

+  - The current state of the row.
+It's lifespan is attached to that of the original `data` array.
+When the raw `data` is changed, this state value is reset to the row's initial value (using the `initialRowStateKey` option).
+  - Can be updated via `instance.setRowState` or the row's `setState` function.

 ### Cell Properties